Effects of surface tension reduction on wind-wave growth and air-water scalar transfer: Results and discussion

-To compare the turbulent intensity, we have calculated the rms values of the spanwise velocity fluctuation $u_2 \equiv U_2 -\langle U_2 \rangle$.
-Note that the velocity fluctuation contains both effects of wave motion and turbulent flow, and it is difficult to separate these effects.
-Here, we assume that spanwise velocity is mostly due to the turbulent flow because waves propagating in the streamwise direction are associated with streamwise and vertical velocity fluctuations.
-Figure~\ref{fig:u2rms}(\textit{a}) shows the vertical profile of the rms spanwise velocity fluctuation $u_{2,{\rm rms}}$.
-It is observed that $u_{2,{\rm rms}}$ for $\sigma=0.5\sigma_w$ is smaller than that for $\sigma=1.0\sigma_w$ in the upper part ($-1.5\times10^{-2}$ m $< z_{g0} < 0$ m), where the difference in $-\langle c w_3 \rangle$ between the cases of $\sigma=1.0\sigma_w$ and $\sigma=0.5\sigma_w$ is significant.
-Figure~\ref{fig:u2rms}(\textit{b}) shows the rms values of streamwise and spanwise vorticity fluctuations, $\omega_{1,{\rm rms}}$ and $\omega_{2,{\rm rms}}$, respectively.
+\MatsudaB{To compare the turbulent fluctuation, we have calculated the rms values of the streamwise and spanwise vorticities, because it is difficult to separate the effects of wave motion and turbulent flow on the velocity fluctuation. } Figure~\ref{fig:u2rms} shows the rms values of streamwise and spanwise vorticity fluctuations, $\omega_{1,{\rm rms}}$ and $\omega_{2,{\rm rms}}$, respectively.
 Large values of $\omega_{1,{\rm rms}}$ and $\omega_{2,{\rm rms}}$ are observed in the vicinity of the interface, and these large values correspond to the spanwise vortices in figures~\ref{fig:wave1_scalar}(\textit{c}, \textit{d}).
-At the vertical position of $z_{g0} \approx -2.2 \times 10^{-3}$ m, where the peak of $-\langle c w_3 \rangle$ is located, the streamwise vorticity fluctuation $\omega_{1,{\rm rms}}$ exceeds the spanwise vorticity fluctuation $\omega_{2,{\rm rms}}$.
-Thus, the streamwise vortices play major roles for the turbulent scalar transfer quantified by $-\langle c w_3 \rangle$.
+At the vertical position of $z_{g0} \approx -2.2 \times 10^{-3}$ m, where the peak of \Matsuda{$F_{\rm turb}$} is located, the streamwise vorticity fluctuation $\omega_{1,{\rm rms}}$ exceeds the spanwise vorticity fluctuation $\omega_{2,{\rm rms}}$.
+Thus, the streamwise vortices play major roles for the turbulent scalar transfer quantified by \Matsuda{$F_{\rm turb}$}.
 We can also find that the streamwise vorticity fluctuation is weaker for the case of $\sigma=0.5\sigma_w$.
 This also indicates that the decrease in the turbulent scalar transfer is due to the decrease in the turbulent fluctuation.

 The shear in the water side is produced by the energy flux $Q_{ta}$ as explained above.
 Thus, the smaller $Q_{ta}$ can result in the weaker shear-induced turbulence.
 The decrease of $Q_{ta}$ is attributed to the decrease of the friction drag.
 Note that the friction and form drags satisfy the relationship of $D_f + D_p = \rho_a u_{*a}^2 \approx {\rm const.}$, where $D_f$ and $D_p$ are the friction and form drags, respectively. $D_p$ is given by (\ref{eq:Dp}), and $D_f$ is given by